ZhenjaMax/BBG-Translator-tools/tutorial/2-XML-civ6.md

 - `Row` tag should be used for for non-existing game tags (it means all new mechanics from BBG mod).<br/>
 It's very important to make difference between these tags.
 Your language file will be non-working if you place wrong tag. *If you unsure, you can check english.xml file or ask Translators or Chef-Translator in #translator-chat channel.*
 5. Outer `Replace` or `Row` object contain `Text` object with text between its tags.
+6. `Language` attribute is the same **for all objects** in current file.
-6. To add new translation line, you need:
+7. To add new translation line, you need:
    1. copy object with `Replace` or `Row` tag (see above) from opening tag to closing tag;
    2. change `Tag` attribute and string inside `Text` tags;
    3. put this object to place it fits (see pt.
 2 below).